 - Opportunities offered by renewable energy policies and long-term advantages

 - Opportunities/challenges in different countries and across industries, and their impact on the competitive landscape

-Lucas Bergkamp is Director of The Council on Environment & Product Stewardship for The Conference Board.
+Lucas Bergkamp is Director of the Environment & Product Stewardship Council for The Conference Board.
 In this role, he works with members to identify opportunities to share experience and expertise relevant to managing environmental and product stewardship challenges.